CogStack/CogStack-NiFi/deploy/WORKFLOWS.md

 3. `MedCAT annotate from DB to ES` - annotating the free-text notes using MedCAT, reading from database and storing in Elasticsearch.
 4. `MedCAT annotate from DB to ES` - the same as (3) but reading notes from Elasticsearch.

+If you are using Nifi with SSL mode (which is on by default as of the upgrade to version 1.15+), then you would need to use the equivalent templates:
+1. `INGEST_RAW_FROM_DB_TO_ES_SSL` - same as 1. from above but with SSL configurations

 # Used services
 In the workflow examples, the following services are used: